Competency-Based Education and Extended Transcripts: 1EdTech Consortium Enabling Better Digital Credentialing

 - Adopting standards of the semantic web for linked data (JSON-LD)

-- Leveraging IMS standard vocabulary for enrollment, curriculum, instruction, assessment, and student records already adopted by hundreds of technology suppliers
+- Leveraging 1EdTech standard vocabulary for enrollment, curriculum, instruction, assessment, and student records already adopted by hundreds of technology suppliers

-- Compliant with the Open Badge Specification and IMS’ Open Badge Extensions for Education
+- Compliant with the Open Badge Specification and 1EdTech’ Open Badge Extensions for Education

 - Backward-compatible with SPEEDE EDI TS130 and XML for data exchange through existing private institutional data exchange networks